Paksha: Shukla Paksha

-Shukla Paksha refers to the bright lunar fortnight or waxing moon in the Hindu calendar.
-Shukla (शुक्ल) is a Sanskrit word for "white" or "bright".
-The Shukla Paksha is a period of 15 days, which begins after the amavasya (new moon) day and culminating on purnima (full moon) day and is considered auspicious.
+Shukla Paksha refers to the bright lunar fortnight in the Hindu calendar, corresponding to the waxing moon.
+Shukla is the Sanskrit word for "white" or "bright".
+The Shukla Paksha is a period of 15 days, which begins after the amavasya (new moon day) and culminating on purnima (full moon day) and is considered auspicious.

 Numerous festivals are held during this period, including the Navaratri festivals, most importantly Chaitra Navaratri and Ashvin Navaratri.